napcae/ng-ventures/content/english/blog/post-1.md

 ---
-title: "How to build an Application with modern Technology"
+title: "Taking the Leap: Why I'm Moving to Vietnam and What It Means for My Future"
-meta_title: ""
+meta_title: "The Mindset Behind My Leap to Vietnam: Autonomy, Gratitude & Personal Growth"
-description: "this is meta description"
+description: "I’m on a journey to Vietnam, not to escape, but to embrace a new chapter.
+Discover the mindset behind my decision—combining curiosity, relationships, and growth.
+Let's explore this adventure together."
-date: 2022-04-04T05:00:00Z
+date: 2025-01-29T05:00:00Z
 image: "/images/image-placeholder.png"
-categories: ["Application", "Data"]
+categories: ["Personal Growth", "Travel", "Software & Tech"]
-author: "John Doe"
+author: "Trung Nguyen"
-tags: ["nextjs", "tailwind"]
+tags: ["personal", "mental health", "self-discovery"]
-draft: true
+draft: false
 ---

 ## Homo sapiens.
 Sapiens—from the word wisdom.